Skip to main content

 CI exits non-zero when:

-• toolpin doctor --scope project is included and a committed project client config entry is missing, unreadable, or different from mcp-lock.json.
+• Doctor runs and a committed project client config entry is missing, unreadable, or different from mcp-lock.json.

 • mcp-lock.json is missing, empty, malformed, or has an unsupported version.